sensebox/books-v2/en/komponenten/sensoren/README.md

-# Sensoren {#head}
+# Sensors {#head}
-<div class="description">Mit Sensoren kannst du verschiedene Umweltphänomene messen und damit Phänomene erkennen, beobachten und analysieren.</div>
+<div class="description">With sensors you can measure different environmental phenomena and thus recognize, observe and analyze.</div>

 <div class="line">
     <br>